-The article contains two very interesting features.
+The article contains two exciting features.

 - It shows that SAP does have a problem with lying, but only when lying is performed by a competitor.
-This undermines the statements by so many SAP consultants that SAP cannot be held accountable because they are promoted to do so by Wall Street, or exaggerations are not lies, or fiddle faddle is necessary to move product, or the world is now spinning faster, or caveat emptor (all real excuses offered to us by SAP).
+This undermines the statements by so many SAP consultants that SAP cannot be held accountable because they are prompted to do so by Wall Street, or exaggerations are not lies, or fiddle-faddle is necessary to move product, or the world is now spinning faster, or caveat emptor (all real excuses offered to us by SAP).
 We now have perhaps one of the clearest cut arguments made by SAP against lying.

 - SAP claims to have an automated database that is better than Oracle’s Autonomous Database.